HappyPathway/ai-library-framework/autodoc/dependencies.md

 The lightning-fast ASGI server.

-AgentRunResult(output='Uvicorn is a high-performance ASGI web server implementation for Python.
-Its primary function is to serve web applications built with modern asynchronous Python frameworks that adhere to the ASGI specification.
-Common use cases involve deploying async web applications and APIs where speed is essential.')
+AgentRunResult(output='Uvicorn is a "lightning-fast" ASGI web server implementation for Python, designed to run asynchronous web applications.
+Its key capability is providing the low-level server interface defined by the ASGI specification, making it a common tool for developers building and deploying web applications with modern async Python frameworks.')

 **Links:** [Website](https://pypi.org/project/uvicorn/)